Abney Park Cemetery: Famous people: burials and associations in the park

 At Abney Park Cemetery there are also some of the early settlers in Britain from the four corners of the world, such as the African, Thomas Caulker, the son of the King of Bompey (now Sierra Leone), who signed an anti-slavery agreement that became part of an Act of Parliament in the 1850s; and Leota, a native of the Samoa Islands whose life in London was due to the work of the London Missionary Society who sought to build schools and bring scripture to the inhabitants of the South Seas.
 Abney Park is one of the main burial places of 19th-century missionaries; here, for example is the burial place of William Ellis, John Williams' wife and son, Dr Walter Henry Medhurst, and Edward Stallybrass.
 Also Sarah Buzacott, the wife of Aaron Buzacott the elder, who was a teacher at the London Missionary Society college at Rarotonga in the South Seas.
 Many nonconformist divines are also buried here, for example Dr Alexander Fletcher, 'The Children's Friend'.

 The Afro-Caribbean Harlem Renaissance writer and journalist Eric Derwent Walrond (1898–1966) is buried at the cemetery.

 The evangelist Emily Gosse is buried in a simple grave near Dr Watts' Mound.

 Close to Church Street is the burial of one of the cemetery's early director and trustees, one of the first two Members of Parliament for Hackney Sir Charles Reed.
 Close by lies his father Dr Andrew Reed (1788–1862), a student of Rev. George Collison and founder of the London Orphan Asylum.
 In 1834, along with the Rev. J. Matheson, Andrew Reed was sent to the Congregational Churches of America by the Congregational Union of England and Wales as a deputation to promote peace and friendship between the two communities.
 He spent six months in America and during his stay there Yale University conferred upon him an honorary Doctorate of Divinity.
 This strengthened the Congregationalists' transatlantic links, ensuring the Rev George Collison's son a welcome when he visited to gain ideas for Abney Park cemetery's design from Mount Auburn Cemetery.

-Here too is the Welsh MP Henry Richard, a mid-19th-century secretary of the Peace Society, instrumental in encouraging the first university in Wales at Aberystwyth along with its founder Sir Hugh Owen, whose own memorial is to the east of the Abney Park Cedar Circle.
+Here too is the Welsh MP Henry Richard, a mid-19th-century secretary of the Peace Society, instrumental in encouraging the university in Wales at Aberystwyth along with its founder Sir Hugh Owen, whose own memorial is to the east of the Abney Park Cedar Circle.
 Also buried here is Betsi Cadwaladr, a Welsh nurse who worked in the Crimea with Florence Nightingale.
 The Peace Society is well represented at Abney Park; two of its other 19th-century secretaries, Rev. Nun Morgan Harry and Rev. John Jefferson, original minister for the chapel and cemetery, are also buried here.
 Rajendra Chandra Chandra, Professor of Calcutta Medical College and physician, is buried here with his wife.
 Charlotte A. Gray, the temperance leader who founded the International Anti-Alcohol Congresses, is also buried here.